-People who are using a SAP system all known the term transaction code.
+People who are using a SAP system all know the term "transaction code".
 SAP data is restricted using role based access controls.
 Users that get access to the SAP system via a Graphical User interface (I include portal-like functionality just to keep it simple) and the restriction of SAP table data for the users is managed by the assigned authorizations of this user.
 If users want to have access to functionality in the SAP system, the transaction code is the front door to get access to this functionality.

 SAP systems keep track of the transaction codes that were started by the users.
 This data is stored in the so called STAD data.
 STAD data can be used for monitoring, analyzing, auditing and maintaining the security concept.
 When analyzing the access restrictions to SAP functionalities and Segregation of Duty conflicts, STAD data can be used to answer questions like: